abiel-almonte/abiel-almonte.github.io/index.md

 I am motivated by the human experience my optimizations bring to the end-user and the real-time feedback loop of collaborating on unsolved problems, especially in real-time systems for embodied AI.

 ## Activity
 - Currently: I'm working on a project for real-time 3D reconstruction.
-Providing [Splat-SLAM](https://github.com/google-research/Splat-SLAM) with a production-grade, low-latency infrastructure, from camera drives to Gaussian rendering.
+Providing [Splat-SLAM](https://github.com/google-research/Splat-SLAM) with a production-grade, low-latency infrastructure, from camera drivers to visualization.
 - Nov 2025: Excited to share that I will be joining Apple AIML this summer as a Machine Learning Intern, possibly working on efficient on-device computer vision!
 - Sept 2025: Check out how I ditched OpenCV and cut e2e latency for image classification to a fraction of the original time!